majorli/TinyITSM/README.md

 ### Database
 - We use **MySQL 5.6** as our database.
 - It's recommended to remain the Hibernate property "hibernate.hbm2ddl.auto" with value "auto", so that Hibernate will create all of the tables needed when you launche tomcat the first time.
-After that, delete or comment off this property immediately, import initial data using ***deployment/database/companies.sql***, then reload application.
+After that, delete or comment off this property immediately, import initial data using ***deployment/database/companies.sql*** and ***deployment/database/functions.sql***, then reload application.
 - **Note:** MySQL connector/J package (***mysql-connector-java-5.1.34.jar***) must be put into ***{TOMCAT_HOME}/lib/***.

 ### Log4j 2